Cinven to acquire Medpace in $900 million deal: sources

 The deal could be announced as early as Monday, the people said, asking not to be identified because they were not authorized to discuss the transaction ahead of an official announcement.

-Cinven declined to comment, while Medpace and CCMP representatives did not immediately respond to requests for comment.
+Cinven and CCMP declined to comment, while a Medpace representative did not immediately respond to requests for comment.

 Founded in 1992, Medpace helps pharmaceutical companies with clinical studies that are required for the regulatory approval of their products.
 It specializes in assisting small- and medium-sized biotechnology companies.